Enrollment is now open for 2025! Apply today to reserve your space.

 AVAILABILITY

-Alongside our partners, Rancho Quemado and Reserva Cloudbridge, you will learn about conservation, reforestation, climate change, and sustainable tourism while exploring two unique locations: the tropical rainforest of the Osa Peninsula and the cloud forest of the Talamanca mountains.
+Alongside our partners, Rancho Quemado and Reserva Cloudbridge, you will learn about wildlife conservation, reforestation, and climate change alongside local community members while exploring two unique locations: the tropical rainforest of the Osa Peninsula and the cloud forest of the Talamanca mountains.

 Program Overview

 After a week in Rancho Quemado, you will embark on a scenic drive from sea level to Cloudbridge Reserve, a hidden gem nestled over a mile high (5500 ft) in the majestic cloud forest.
 This private nature reserve is dedicated to the conservation and reforestation of the cloud forest.
-During your time here, you will learn about the work of this biological research station through daily hikes, reforestation work, and performing your own small research project.
-While engaged in these activities, you will deepen your understanding of wildlife conservation, sustainable tourism practices, and the far-reaching impact of climate change.
+During your time here, you will learn about wildlife conservation, sustainable tourism practices, and the far-reaching impact of climate change.

 *Please note that programs are subject to change based on the health and safety of participants and our partners.